 Campsites in Buescher State Park

 Located on the eastern side of Buescher Lake, Cozy Circle campground is home to 14 water and electric sites.
-These sites—sites 1-14—each offer a picnic table, fire ring with grill, 20/30 amp electric hookup, water hookup, and convenient access to restrooms with showers.
+Each site offers a picnic table, fire ring with grill, 20/30 amp electrical hookups, water hookups, and convenient access to restrooms with showers.
 Guests can also enjoy easy access to CCC Crossover Trail from the campground.
 There are no sewer hookups, so guests will have to make use of the dump station conveniently located near the entrance to the Cozy Circle campground.
 These are back-in sites, so be prepared to navigate your rig accordingly.
-One of these sites, Campsite #5, is wheelchair friendly, and these sites can be reserved beforehand.
+One of these sites, Campsite #5, is wheelchair friendly.
+These sites can be reserved beforehand.

 Seasonal activities in Buescher State Park

 Located just a short 25-minute drive outside of Buescher State Park, the ruins of the historic Kreische Brewery offer a glimpse into the innovation of Texas' early settlers.
 In the 1860s, German immigrant Heinrich Ludwig Kreische began to use the spring water from a nearby ravine to start one of the state's very first commercial breweries.
 Visitors from all over the county would come to the brewery to enjoy Kreische's beer and scenic views of his 172 acres of land.
 Today, guests can enjoy these same views and get a taste for early Texan life.

 Pine Gulch Trail